assemblee-virtuelle/Semantic-Bus/README.md

 #### each reboot
 - `npm run amqpRun`
 - `npm run mongoRun`
-if amqp or mongo ever run, yoiu can rebbot
+- if amqp or mongo ever run, you can reboot them
 - 'npm run amqpStop'
 - 'npm run mongoStop'
 #### each time